microshare/microshare.github.io/docs/2/technical/data-format/motion-event.md

 ## Introduction
 ---------------------------------------

 This page provides an overview of the data structure for a motion sensor event.
-This sensor is specifically used for motion/traffic (through a door) monitoring and also occupancy monitoring (inside a room).
+This sensor is specifically used for monitoring motion/traffic through a door and occupancy within a room.
 The data is presented in JSON format and contains information about the device, event, and metadata related to the device and event.

-Rectype: io.microshare.motion.unpacked.event or io.microshare.occupancy.unpacked.event
+`Rectype` can be either `io.microshare.motion.unpacked.event` or `io.microshare.occupancy.unpacked.event`.

 ## 2. Data Fields
 ---------------------------------------